gytdau/blog/_posts/2022-01-07-Expertise-makes-people-weirder-not-more-alike.md

 Taking advice is a fraught activity.
 As you become more skilled in a field, the advice you need to advance becomes more specific to you, and as such harder to find.
 At some point, depending on the field, it somehow becomes unwise to take general advice at all, since taking advice will at best do nothing, or at worst, be a reversion to the mean.

-One example is _Writers at Work_, where interviewers ask a set of esteemed writers about their particular experience and solicit advice about writing.
+A great book is _Writers at Work_, where interviewers ask a set of esteemed writers about their particular experience and solicit advice about writing.
 The surface level reading is to take away the advice, especially if you're a writer.
 One other reading, though, is to notice that the advice is very different from author to author, and sometimes even contradictory.

 Here's one example on inspiration.
 Moravia needs "genuine" inspiration, saying that "one doesn't go on" without it:

 > INTERVIEWERS: Have there been times when characters have got out of hand?

 > ALBERTO MORAVIA: Not in anything I’ve published.
 Whenever characters get out of control, it’s a sign that the work has not arisen from genuine inspiration.
 One doesn’t go on then.

 Yet earlier on, Faulkner totally dismisses it, not even knowing what it is:

 > INTERVIEWER: You mentioned experience, observation, and imagination as being important for the writer.
 Would you include inspiration?

 > WILLIAM FAULKNER: I don’t know anything about inspiration, because I don’t know what inspiration is—I’ve heard about it, but I never saw it.